How to create a live-updating symbol map

 Publish your map

-And that's it!
+Now click on step 4: Publish and publish your map.
 Your map will check your dataset every minute and pull new changes that your readers can see when they refresh the page where you embedded your map.

 And that's it!
 If you still have questions, don't hesitate to get in touch with us at firstname.lastname@example.org.